melisgl/journal/README.md

 - [function] **EXPECTED-TYPE** *TYPE*

-    Return a function suitable as the `CONDITION` argument of [`JOURNALED`][a1aa], which returns the type of its single argument if it is of `TYPE`, else `NIL`.
+    Return a function suitable as the `CONDITION` argument of [`JOURNALED`][a1aa], which returns the type of its single argument as a string if it is of `TYPE`, else `NIL`.

 <a id='x-28JOURNAL-3A-40PRETTY-PRINTING-20MGL-PAX-3ASECTION-29'></a>